 Plowing is performed by the county, and Friends of Hyalite posts updates on plowing to their social media.
 The canyon road still often sees deep snow and ice.
 Travel with caution and be prepared for full winter conditions.

 Is Hyalite busy?

 It can be.
-There's plenty of room to spread out.
-But this well-loved recreation area also needs a little TLC from local visitors.
+We encourage skiers to spread out and explore all the trails--not just the crowded parking lots.
+This well-loved recreation area also needs a little TLC from local visitors.

 1. Practice leave-no-trace.
 Pack out all your trash.

 3. Protect this wild space, the wildlife, and its resources, which includes drinking water for the city of Bozeman.